AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## stateStart

 Signals the start of player state tracking.
+After the `stateStart` event type is sent, any player states that you are tracking are tracked until the `stateEnd` event type is sent.
+For example,

 For more information, see [Implementation and reporting](/help/use-cases/player-state-tracking/implementation-and-reporting.md).